nikitakirovs/GoBi/README.md

 ```
 Explanation to options:
--g: expects path to directory containing one subdirectory for each species with its genomic.fna\
+-[] g: expects path to directory containing one subdirectory for each species with its genomic.fna\
--s: expects path to the species.txt\
+-[] s: expects path to the species.txt\
 -d: directory path to save database for each species, used to create an alias database linking them together\
 -a: directory path for alias database\
--m <int n specifying BLOSUM n matrix for tblastx>\
+-m: int n specifying BLOSUM n matrix for tblastx\